Strategy

 The Great Upgrade

-Last time we examined at a report from the Federal Reserve Bank of St. Louis that looked into the Great Retirement.
+Last time we examined a report from the Federal Reserve Bank of St. Louis that looked into the Great Retirement.

 Retirement vs. Resignation Cohorts

-But even without Covid my legs are too long for the space the airlines think I need, and then you have factor in the mask, the flight duration, how much your seatmate might wish to drink, and that’s just for starters.
+But even without Covid, my legs are too long for the space the airlines think I need, and then you have to factor in the mask, the flight duration, how much your seatmate might wish to drink, and that’s just for starters.
 Also, my immune system might as well have a welcome mat for Covid tattooed on it due to age alone.

 Between those cohorts resides a large group of service providers that Salesforce just surveyed.
 It looks like a good study with over 1,000 responses evenly divided between workers and managers.